jerobado/Study/Blazor/Lifecyle.md

 ### Events
 `SetParametersAsync`
-- will be executed if the user entered an argument in the URL route.
+- Executed if the user entered an argument in the URL route.

 #### Example

 _SetParamsAsync.razor_:
 ```C#
 @page "/set-parameters-async/{Param?}"